Jahenr/CheatSheets/NPM_CheatSheet.md

 # To install a particular package for all the projects, in other words install package with global scope
         npm install package_name -g

+# To Lists the installed versions of all dependencies in this software
+        npm list